luqmanherifa/senema-movie-search-engine/README.md

-# Senema: Movie Search Engine up
+# Senema: Movie Search Engine
 Senema is a movie search engine contains information about movie title, release date, plot, and others based on web.
 The project was developed for practicing fetch API using JavaScript, jQuery, and HTML/CSS.

 ## Display